PlumCantaloupe/circlesxr/README.md

     - `s3@circlesxr.com:password`
 1. Open another instance of browser (or open incognito mode, or another browser)
 1. Log in with another user and have fun seeing each other!

+*Deploying Remotely: If you are planning on running this on a remote instance like [AWS](https://aws.amazon.com) please see [Networked-Aframe's instructions on doing so with WebRTC](https://github.com/networked-aframe/naf-janus-adapter/blob/master/docs/janus-deployment.md), including some notes from the [Mozilla Hubs team on potential hosting costs](https://hubs.mozilla.com/docs/hubs-cloud-aws-costs.html).*

 ### Instance Routes